 You must configure the network resources that clients use to access the data service and bring the logical hostnames online.

-Note - If you run the Application Server with another application server that uses the same network resources, configure the servers to listen on different ports.
+If you run the Sun Java System Application Server with another application server that uses the same network resources, configure the servers to listen on different ports.
 Configuring the listeners on different ports prevents a port conflict between the two servers.

-Use the questions in this section to plan the installation and configuration of Oracle Solaris Cluster HA for Sun Java System Application Server.
+Use the questions in this section to plan the installation and configuration of Sun Cluster HA for Sun Java System Application Server.

-Will you run Oracle Solaris Cluster HA for Sun Java System Application Server as a failover data service or as a service mastered on multiple nodes at the same time?
+Will you run Sun Cluster HA for Sun Java System Application Server as a failover data service or as a service mastered on multiple nodes at the same time?

 What resource groups will you use for network addresses, application resources, and the dependencies between network addresses and application resources?